EP4/c9.ide.language.php.wordpress/README.md

 ### Icons used in messages

-Since there is no simple way to allow HTML in these tooltips, we use some custom unicode characters for displaying more meaningful messages:
+Since there is no simple way to allow HTML in these tooltips, we use some custom Unicode characters for displaying more meaningful messages:

 | Displayed Characters | Meaning                                                                                                                                                   |
 | ---------------------| --------------------------------------------------------------------------------------------------------------------------------------------------------- |